therightstuff/aws-cdk-js-dev-guide/README.md

 The first step to creating a CDK project is to create a project folder and initialize it with `cdk init app` (eg. `cdk init app --language typescript`) - please note that a CDK project cannot be initialized if the project directory isn't empty.
 If you would like to use an existing project (like this one) as a template, bear in mind that you will have to rename the stack in multiple locations and it would probably be safer and easier to create a new project and copy and paste in the bits you need (estimated time: 20-30 minutes if you're not familiar with the project structure).

+For this reason I've created the [tools/init.js](tools/init.js) script to automate the process, see [Initializing a new project](#initializing-a-new-project) above.

 To be able to run the build scripts, execute the following command:

 ```bash